 The rate at which you eat may play a role in how hungry you are.

-In one study in 30 women, fast eaters consumed 10% more calories at a meal and reported significantly less fullness, compared to slow eaters (70).
+In one study involving 30 women, fast eaters consumed 10% more calories at a meal and reported significantly less fullness, compared with slow eaters (

 Another study compared the effects of eating rates in those with diabetes.
-Those who ate a meal slowly became full more quickly and reported less hunger 30 minutes after the meal, compared to fast eaters (71).
+Those who ate a meal slowly became full more quickly and reported less hunger 30 minutes after the meal, compared with fast eaters (

 If you are hungry frequently, it may help to eat more slowly.
-You can do this by taking a few deep breaths before meals, putting your fork down between bites and increasing the extent to which you chew your food.
+You can do this by:

 Frequent hunger may be a symptom of disease.

 First, frequent hunger is a classic sign of diabetes.
-It occurs as a result of extremely high blood sugar levels and is typically accompanied by other symptoms, including excessive thirst, weight loss and fatigue (76).
+It occurs as a result of extremely high blood sugar levels and is typically accompanied by other symptoms, including excessive thirst, weight loss, and fatigue (

 Hyperthyroidism, a condition characterized by an overactive thyroid, is also associated with increased hunger.
-This is because it causes the excess production of thyroid hormones, which are known to promote appetite (77, 78).
+This is because it causes excess production of thyroid hormones, which are known to promote appetite (

-If you suspect that you may have one of these conditions, it is important that you talk with your doctor for a proper diagnosis and to discuss treatment options.
+If you suspect that you may have one of these conditions, it’s important to talk with your doctor to receive a proper diagnosis and discuss treatment options.

 Excessive hunger is a sign that your body needs more food.

-You may feel hungry frequently if your diet lacks protein, fiber or fat, all of which have properties that promote fullness and reduce appetite.
+You may feel hungry frequently if your diet lacks protein, fiber, or fat, all of which promote fullness and reduce appetite.
 Extreme hunger is also a sign of inadequate sleep and chronic stress.

 Additionally, certain medications and illnesses are known to cause frequent hunger.

-If you feel hungry often, it may be beneficial to assess your diet and lifestyle to determine if there are changes you can make that will help you feel more full.
+If you feel hungry often, it may be beneficial to assess your diet and lifestyle to determine if there are changes you can make to help you feel more full.